Ellis Chapman: Sligo Rovers

 On 22 December 2023, it was announced that upon the opening of the transfer window, Chapman would be loaned to League of Ireland Premier Division side Sligo Rovers until June.
 On 15 February 2024, he made the move permanent before he had made his competitive debut for the club.

 Shelbourne

 On 19 December 2024, Chapman signed for Shelbourne ahead of their 2025 season.
-The midfielder scored his first goal for the Dublin club against Galway United on 21 April 2025.
+The midfielder scored his first and only goal for the Dublin club against Galway United on 21 April 2025.

+Derry City

+On 3 July 2026, Chapman signed for fellow League of Ireland Premier Division club Derry City.
+He made his debut for the club on 9 July 2026 in a 3–2 defeat away to CSKA Sofia in the UEFA Europa League.

 Style of play

 Chapman is a midfielder with excellent passing skills and good tactical intelligence.